kubernetes/website/docs/user-guide/index.md

 ## Thorough walkthrough

-If you don't have much familiarity with Kubernetes, we recommend you read the following sections in order:
+If you don't have any familiarity with Kubernetes, we recommend you read the following sections in order:

 1. [Quick start: launch and expose an application](/docs/user-guide/quick-start/)
 1. [Configuring and launching containers: configuring common container parameters](/docs/user-guide/configuring-containers/)